garrandall/popular-music-data/tracks/this-is-it-melba-moore.md

 It's heavenly
 It's ecstasy
-The way you make me feel when you make love to me Can't you see, can't you see....
+The way you make me feel when you make love to me Can't you see, can't you see...

 This is it
-This time i know its for real
+This time I know its for real
-And i can't explain what im feeling
+And I can't explain what im feeling
 Im lost for words
 Im in a daze
 Stunned and amazed
 By your lovin'ways

 This is it
-This time i know its for real
+This time I know its for real
-And i can't explain what im feeling
+And I can't explain what im feeling
 A touch of you
 Is something new
 Nobody ever made me feel the way you do
 It's heavenly
 It's ecstasy
-The way you make me feel when you make love to me Can't you see, can't you see....
+The way you make me feel when you make love to me Can't you see, can't you see...

 This is it
-This time i know its for real
+This time I know its for real
-And i can't explain what im feeling
+And I can't explain what im feeling
 Im lost for words
 Im in a daze
 Stunned and amazed
 By your lovin'ways

 This is it
-This time i know its for real
+This time I know its for real
-And i can't explain what im feeling
+And I can't explain what im feeling
 Im lost for words
 Im in a daze
 Stunned and amazed